SAP-samples/cloud-btp-cli-api-codejam/exercises/05-core-service-apis/README.md

 The main goal of this exercise is not the output, nor the examination thereof.
 It's the journey you're about to take to get to the stage where you can successfully and comfortably identify an endpoint and prepare & make an authenticated call to it.

+And we're going to take our time on that journey, with a few detours that will give us the best chance of understanding how it all fits together.

 ## API structure

 The endpoint in question lives within the [Entitlements Service](https://api.sap.com/api/APIEntitlementsService/overview) API, specifically within the "Regions for Global Account" group.
 You can see this in the SAP API Business Hub: